aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/html/expanding-text-from-right-to-left-while-exporting-excel-file-to-html/_index.md

 ![todo:image_alt_text](expanding-text-from-right-to-left-while-exporting-excel-file-to-html_3.png)

-As you can see in the screenshots, the newer version expands the right-aligned text to the left correctly, just like Microsoft Excel.
+As you can see in the screenshots, the newer version expands the right‑aligned text to the left correctly, just like Microsoft Excel.

 ```c++
 #include <iostream>